applied-systems-biology/jipipe-website/content/documentation/standard-library/imagej-integration.md

 # Frequency space image data types

-The ACAQ5 standard library contains color types that are intended to hold frequency-space (FFT) data.
+The JIPipe standard library contains color types that are intended to hold frequency-space (FFT) data.
 While the standard library only provides methods to handle 2D FFT, there are 3D, ..., 5D data types available for future extensions.

 {{% notice warning %}}
 We rely on the mechanisms provided by ImageJ.
 For example, the ImageJ FFT generates a 8-bit greyscale power spectrum image and attaches data to the image instance.
-ACAQ5 has no special methods to load and save the FFT data, aside from the image data itself.
+JIPipe has no special methods to load and save the FFT data, aside from the image data itself.
 We recommend to generate FFT data within the pipeline to generate the correct data.
 {{% /notice %}}

 # ImageJ algorithms

-The standard library provides a selection of common ImageJ algorithms as ACAQ5 algorithm nodes.
+The standard library provides a selection of common ImageJ algorithms as JIPipe algorithm nodes.
-Those algorithms wrap around the respective ImageJ methods and have the same feature set, aside from some changes that are required to make algorithms usable in a batch-environment like ACAQ5.
+Those algorithms wrap around the respective ImageJ methods and have the same feature set, aside from some changes that are required to make algorithms usable in a batch-environment like JIPipe.

 You can find a list of all algorithms via the {{< icon name="fa-question-circle-o" size="medium" >}} **Help** menu on the top right corner and the item <code>Algorithm compendium</code>.